sympy/sympy/doc/src/modules/physics/mechanics/reference.rst

         Schwab.
 "Linearized Dynamics Equations for the Balance and Steer of a Bicycle: a Benchmark and Review."
 Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences 463.2084 (2007): 1955-982.
 Print.
+..
+[Mitiguy1996] Mitiguy, Paul C. and Kane, Thomas R. "Motion Variables Leading to Efficient Equations of Motion."
+The International Journal of Robotics Research (1996).